lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since data carried in AD_1 and AD_2 may not be protected, and the content of AD_3 is available to both the Initiator and the Responder, special considerations need to be made such that the availability of the data a) does not violate security and privacy requirements of the service which uses this data, and b) does not violate the security properties of EDHOC.

-## Communication/Negotiation of Protocol Features
+## Communication of Protocol Features

 EDHOC allows the communication or negotiation of various protocol features during the execution of the protocol.